ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 6. Else if applicable, a Relying Party MUST assign a non-standardized code from the Affirming tier.
 7. Else a Relying Party MAY assign a 0.

-The standardized Trustworthiness Claim values listed below have been design so there is no overlap within a trustworthiness tier.
+The standardized Trustworthiness Claim values listed below have been designed so there is no overlap within a trustworthiness tier.

 ### Specific Claims